Master of Science in Humanitarian Action

 Admission to the MSHA program will require a bachelor’s degree with strong academic credentials, preferably in a humanitarian-related discipline.

-Degree candidates are admitted on a rolling basis throughout the year during one of three semesters — spring, summer and fall.
-Students take two courses during each 14-week semester, focusing on one 7-week course at a time.
-This degree program can be completed in 5 semesters (20 months).
+Degree candidates are admitted throughout the year to begin their program during one of three terms (spring, summer or fall).
+Students will take two courses during each 14-week term, focusing on one seven-week course at a time.
+This master’s degree program can be completed, on average, in five terms (20 months).